jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 # MUD File

-TBD behaviors that are specific of CoAP should be here.
+TBD.
+Behaviors that are specific of CoAP should be here.

 ## Serialization

-TBD write about SenML/CBOR MUDs.
+TBD.
+Write about SenML/CBOR MUDs.

 # Security Considerations

+TBD.

 Things will expose a MUD file that has to be be signed both by the MUD author and by the device operator.
 Security Considerations present on Section 4.1 of {{?RFC8576}}.

-TBD:
 We might want to use BRSKI or another similar mechanism.

 Optionally the device could advertise localhost on the URL with the path to the MUD.
 When the network has the IP it'd append the path to it in order to fetch the MUD.

+If the host part is always dynamically computed how are bootstrap / attachment schemes that depend on certs (EAP) work?

 # IANA Considerations

-[rt= mud would require registration]
+TBD. rt=mud should be registered.

 --- back

 # Acknowledgments
 {: numbered="no"}

-Thanks to Klaus Hartke, Carsten Bormann, concealed Thomas Fossati and Michael Richardson for discussions on the problem space and reviews.
+Thanks to Thomas Fossati, Klaus Hartke, Carsten Bormann and Michael Richardson for discussions on the problem space and reviews.